yarisvt/tyk-docs/tyk-docs/content/tyk-on-prem/kubernetes-on-windows.md

 This deployment is NOT designed for production use or performance testing.
 The Tyk Pro Docker Demo is our full, [Self-Managed]({{< ref "/content/tyk-self-managed/install.md" >}}) solution, which includes our Gateway, Dashboard and analytics processing pipeline.

-This demo will run Tyk On-Premises on your machine, which contains 5 containers: Tyk Gateway, Tyk Dashboard, Tyk Pump, Redis and either MongoDB or one of our supported [SQL Platforms] **add database-options link**.
+This demo will run Tyk On-Premises on your machine, which contains 5 containers: Tyk Gateway, Tyk Dashboard, Tyk Pump, Redis and either MongoDB or one of our supported [SQL databases]({{< ref "/content/tyk-dashboard/database-options.md" >}}).

 This demo is great for proof of concept and demo purposes, but if you want to test performance, you need to move each component to a separate machine.
 {{< /warning >}}